Kenny4297/ai-pdf-overview/README.md

 Text extraction from PDFs for AI parsing was a key challenge addressed in the development process.

 ## Architecture
 **Event-Driven Processing Pipeline:** Upon PDF upload to S3, the system triggers an AWS Lambda function that immediately processes the document through an automated workflow.
-The document flows through text extraction using pdf-parse, followed by text cleaning to remove formatting artifacts.
+The document flows through text extraction using pdf-dist, followed by text cleaning to remove formatting artifacts.
 The cleaned text is then chunked into semantic segments and converted to vector embeddings using OpenAI's text-embedding-ada-002 model.
 These embeddings are immediately stored in Pinecone's vector database with metadata linking back to the source document and page numbers.
 This real-time processing approach ensures all uploaded documents are instantly searchable, eliminating query-time processing delays that would negatively impact user experience.

 ![AI-PDF System Architecture](./assets/images/AIPDFScannerDiagram.png)